Introduction

 Sprints

-With sprints, the merging of values is taken one step further.
-In addition to the general merging of sprints with equal names as described above, sprints containing “Sprint N” anywhere in the name will be changed to just “Sprint N”.
+By default, Dependency Map applies a replacement and merges sprint names.
+Sprints containing “Sprint N” anywhere in the name will be changed to just “Sprint N”.
 So “ABC sprint 1”, “ABC sprint 2”, “Sprint 1 xyz” will become “Sprint 1 *” and “Sprint 2”.
 Hovering over “Sprint 1 *” will list the original names “ABC sprint 1”, “Sprint 1 xyz” together with state (future, active or closed), start and end date for each sprint.

 Tips and tricks